Prof Claire Langhamer

 Leisure: My first book explored the complex relationship between women and leisure in England across the period 1920-1960.
 Departing from approaches which have focused upon particular activities or institutions, Women's Leisure in England, 1920-1960, everyday experiences at its centre and paid particular attention to the meanings and understandings of leisure which emerge from the oral history method.
 The book argued that experiences and perceptions of leisure were fundamentally structured along life-cycle lines: leisure in youth was often characterised by freedom and independence whilst leisure in adulthood became a vehicle for service and duty to others.

-New Projects: I am currently writing on everyday romantic advice, twentieth-century bigamy and servicemen's hopes for the future at the end of the Second World War.
-My article on the reception of magazine problem page advice, 'Everyday advice on everyday love: romantic expertise in twentieth century Britain', is published in L'Homme.
-European Journal of Feminist History, 24:1, 2013.
+New Projects: I am currently writing on twentieth-century bigamy and servicemen's hopes for the future at the end of the Second World War.

-Journal work: Since 2010 I have been co-editor of Twentieth Century British History. http://tcbh.oxfordjournals.org/ I am also on the Editorial boards of Women's History Review (for which I acted as book reviews editor) and History of the Family: an international quarterly (which I also edited).
+Journal work: From 2010 until 2014 I was co-editor of Twentieth Century British History. http://tcbh.oxfordjournals.org/ I am now on its advisory board.
+I am also on the Editorial boards of Women's History Review (for which I acted as book reviews editor) and History of the Family: an international quarterly (which I also edited).
 I was a consultant editor for Mass Observation Online and am a Mass Observation Trustee.
 I was a member of the Social History Society exec committee, 2006-2009.

 I was awarded the University of Sussex Award for Excellence in Teaching in 2003 and again in 2012 after being nominated by a group of students.